-- Review the clinic checklist located in the participation pack (pg.101-102). - In your breakout groups, discuss for 5 minutes what processes already exist in the clinic.
-Note you will need to nominate a member of the group to report back on your discussion. - As a group, choose one process that you would change to improve responses to patients and children experiencing family violence, especially those from migrant /refugee backgrounds. - Discuss how you would change this process, implement it, and sustain the change.
-Considers safety for both staff and patients and challenges posed by pandemics like Covid19.
+- Ask participants to review the clinic checklist located in the participation pack. - Break participants up using the zoom breakout rooms function into small groups (3-5) and ask them to discuss what processes already exist in the clinic and to consider how the recommended processes listed might be implemented.
+Note they will need to nominate a member of the group to report back on their discussion. - Ask each group to report back on what they discussed. - As a group, choose one process that you would change to improve responses to patients and children experiencing family violence, especially those from migrant /refugee backgrounds. - Participants should then discuss how you would change this process, implement it, and sustain the change. - Ensure the discussion considers safety for both staff and patients and challenges posed by pandemics like Covid19.